 Chilton may invoice Clients on a monthly, quarterly, or semi-annual basis in arrears or in advance for its investment management fees.
 In any partial billing period, Chilton pro-rates fees based on the number of days an account is open.
 If a Client requests that Chilton automatically deduct management fees from its accounts, Chilton will bill the Client's custodian directly in accordance with Rule 206(4)-2 (the "Custody Rule") under the Advisers Act.
-Chilton may invest Separate Account assets in unaffiliated pooled investment vehicles governing documents.
+Chilton may invest Separate Account assets in unaffiliated pooled investment vehicles that charge fees described in the pooled investment vehicles' governing documents.
 Separate Account assets invested in these unaffiliated pooled investment vehicles may pay both Chilton's investment management fee and the unaffiliated pooled investment vehicles' fees and expenses.
 To the extent Chilton invests Separate Account assets in sponsored (affiliated) pooled investment vehicles (e.g., the Mutual Funds managed by Chilton), these assets will have the management fee associated with such pooled investment vehicles rebated back to the Separate Account.